ThibaultJanBeyer/DragSelect/README.md

 ## simple

-The rectangle has to have a `position: fixed` attribute.
+The rectangle has to have a `position: fixed/absolute` attribute.
 The other ones have purely visual reasons.
 ```html
 <div id="rectangle"
      style="position: fixed;